 As the Apostle says: "Your life is hidden with Christ in God."
 (Colossians 3:3) Let, then, no one here strive to shine, let none show pride, let none boast.
 Christ willed not to be known here, He would not that His Name should be preached in the Gospel while He lived on earth.
 He came to lie hidden from this world.
 Let us therefore likewise hide our life after the example of Christ, let us shun boastfulness, let us not desire to be made known.
 It is better to live here in humility, and there in glory.
 "When Christ," it says, "shall appear, then shall we also appear with Him in glory."
 (Colossians 3:4)

 -- On the Duties of the Clergy (Book III, 36)

-Who do you pray to, Saint Nicholas or Santa Claus?
+Who do you pray to intercede for you, Saint Nicholas or Santa Claus?
 Think about it for a minute, especially since his feast day screams in under the radar this time of year when you think more about the presents you are going to receive and less about the reason Nicholas is associated with Christmas.

 Let us sing!

 O kto kto Nikolaja l'ubit,

 Tomu svjatyj Nikolaj,

 An example of the Faith and a life of humility, as a teacher of abstinence you did inspire and lead your flock, and through the truthfulness of your deeds were exalted by greatness, through your humility uplifting all and by poverty gaining wealth.
 Father and hierarch Nicholas, intercede with Christ our God that our souls may be saved.

 Sometimes what seems to be intolerance is an ardent understanding of the truth.
 One would not give John high marks for tolerance but it was not about personal feelings - it was about orthodoxy.
 This was not about whether you like or dislike something, or your opinion about the interpretation of Scripture, or your personal experience of God, but the very meaning of Revelation.